Walk - Wester Wood

-- About 300 yards after the Coast Path starts to pull seawards, away from the road, at the corner of a stone wall, take an unmarked path leading sharply uphill to your right.
+- About 300 yards after the Coast Path starts to pull seawards away from the road, at the corner of a stone wall, take an unmarked path leading sharply uphill to your right.
 Follow the wall to go through a field gate then turn left following the sign down to the road.

 The name Countisbury is thought to derive from a Saxon word meaning 'camp on the headland', referring to the Iron Age hillfort which was on Wind Hill.
 You will notice the marker to your right on the Coast Path.
 Its enormous ramparts extend from below you on the path all the way up the hill to the mound at the top, and it was a prominent site during the Iron Age.
 In addition, there are two smaller Iron Age sites on the far side of the hill (see below).

 Wind Hill is also said to be the location for a battle in AD 878, when a Saxon army led by Odda defeated a party of Viking invaders led by Hubba the Dane.
 This was a battle of some consequence, being a notable defeat of Danish invaders by an army led by someone other than King Alfred.
 However, other places also claim the battle as their own, including Northam, further down the coast near Appledore (see the Appledore & Northam Burrows Walk).

 - Cross the road and pick up the left-hand one of two paths.
 At a junction of paths by a pond take the path down the valley signposted towards Watersmeet.